Lake Sunapee

 Boat Ramps

-There are four public boat ramps on Lake Sunapee and one private ramp open to the public to access the lake at Sunapee Harbor, Georges Mills, Mount Sunapee State Park (State Beach), Blodgett Landing and Burkehaven (click here for map).
+There are four public boat ramps on Lake Sunapee and one private ramp open to the public to access the lake at Sunapee Harbor, Georges Mills, Mount Sunapee State Park (State Beach), Blodgett Landing and Burkehaven.
 These ramps are staffed May through September with Lake Hosts who perform courtesy boat inspections looking for and removing any aquatic invasive species (AIS).
+Click here for a map of public ramps staffed by Lake Hosts.

 Sunapee Harbor Dam